nginxinc/nginx-basics-workshops/labs/lab0/readme.md

 [Microsoft's RDP client on the Apple Apps Store](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12)

-- Now we just have to wait for the Jumpbox to finish booting. . .
+- Now you just have to wait for the Ubuntu Desktop to finish booting. . .
 ![Non F5](media/waitforboot.png "loading. . .")

 - Make sure to select a small enough resolution to see the whole screen.